watertap-org/watertap-reflo/docs/technical_reference/property_models/air_water_equilibrium_properties.rst

 Air-Water Equilibrium (AWE) Property Package
 ========================================================

-This property packages implements property relationships for an aqueous liquid phase in equilibrium with a vapor phase.
+This property package implements property relationships for an aqueous liquid phase in equilibrium with a vapor phase.

 The AWE property package:
     * contains a liquid and a vapor phase;